better-internet/radworks-docs/docs/understanding-radicle/glossary.md

 title: Glossary
 ---

 ## checkout
 To create a working copy of a [project][pr].
-This working copy is where a [user][us] can make and publish changes to the project [repository][re] via 'git push rad'.
+This working copy is where a [user][us] can make and publish changes to the project via 'git push rad'.
-For more on how working copies work in Radicle, see [Working Copies][hiw-wc]
+For more on how working copies work in Radicle, see [Working Copies][hiw-wc].

-An individual change to a file (or set of files) that represents a single point in a version controlled history.
-Every commit can be identified by it's unique ID (in Git, the "SHA" or "hash").
-This allows you to keep a record of all changes committed to a [project][pr] history along with who made them and when.
-Commits can also contain a brief description of what changes were made, also known as a commit message.

 ## connect
 To create a network connection to another Radicle [peer][pe].
-Connected peers spread information between each other via gossip.
+Connected peers spread information between each other via [gossip][gp].

 ## contributor
-A [user][us] who has pushed code to a project.
+A [person][pn] who has pushed code to a [project][pr].

-[project][pr].
+## Device ID
+The encoding of a [peer][pr]'s public key tied to their device.
+In the Beta, there will only be one Device ID per user (See
+[Data Model][hiw-dm])

 ## display name
-A changeable and non-unique human-readable name chosen by the [user][us].
-Like a "nickname" for a [Radicle ID][ri].
+A changeable and non-unique human-readable name chosen by an Upstream [user][us].
+Like a "nickname" for someone's [Radicle ID][ri].
 This will be possible to change in the future.

 ## follow
-Following a [project][pr] or [peer][us] replicates its data to the your machine (See [Tracking][hiw-tr]).
-This allows the follower to subscribe to updates from the project / peer and signal interest by further replicating the data across their network, making it available to other peers.
+Following a [project][pr] replicates its data to your machine.
+This allows the follower to subscribe to updates from the project's [maintainer(s)][ma] or other remotes.
+It is also a way to signal interest in the project or peer by further replicating the data across their network, making it available to other people on the network.
+See [Tracking][tr].

 ## git
 A free and open source distributed version control system.